BalestraPatrick/EmergencyAPI/README.md

 ```JSON
 {"error": "No country found with the given 2-digit country code CHH"}
 ```
-If the request is succesffull, the response is something like this:
+If the request is succesfful, the response is something like this:

 ```JSON
 {